thomasthaddeus/cityuseattle.github.io/docs/tools/aws_ec2_win.md

 - To connect, you can either check the box and click "Connect" at the top of the screen; or you can click on the alphanumeric "Instance ID" to go to a status screen, which will also have a dedicated "Connect" button at the top of the screen.
 - Either way, on the next screen, choose "RDP client" since we set up the network with a RDP connection.
 You can download the RDP file to a location on your computer.
 Keep this location in mind.
 - Click "Get password" then on the next screen click "Upload private key file" and choose the PEM (or PPK) file you downloaded earlier.
 Click "Decrypt password."
 Copy the new password towards the bottom of the screen. *Do this now because you won't have another chance.*
+- Download the remote desktop file, an RDP file for use with an external RDP client.

+## Setting Remote Desktop

 That's all you can do from AWS itself.
 Next you'll need to download a Remote Desktop client from Microsoft, the eternal gatekeepers.
 You should be able to just search for this on the App Store.
 (Linux is more complicated.
 We don't cover that in this tutorial.)

+To get the Remote Desktop client for Windows, you can search for "remote desktop for mac" in the App Store.
+As of this writing, it's from Microsoft and has a red and white icon.
+Go ahead and download and install.
+Open the downloaded RDP file in this program.

+You will be prompted for a login.
+This should be "administrator" and the password that you downloaded above.
+You should the be able to launch the instance from the preview window.
+Please be patient.
+This is a bit slow.